 Recorded at Abbey Road Studio 2, no expense has been spared to produce the most beautiful record we could imagine.
-As followers of Coup d’Archet know, quality of sound has always been our primary concern and we have always sought to work with the best in the field.
+As followers of Coup d’Archet know, quality of sound has always been our primary concern and we have always sought to work with the best.

 Cut to lacquer at Abbey Road, audiophile pressing on 180g vinyl by optimal media GmbH, the 69 minute double album is presented in a deluxe heavyweight matt-laminated gatefold jacket with insert.
-The first 500 copies only will be accompanied by 48 minute companion LP, Sine Qua Non Plus, which boasts all the above qualities but in a single stand-alone jacket.
+Limited to 500 copies only, and accompanied by the 48 minute companion LP, Sine Qua Non Plus for solo guitar.
 Not to be missed.

 Available from Perdu and Rough Trade Only